LinguistDeveloper/finetune_distilbert_non_squad/README.md

 #### Tokenization:

-Tokenized the context, question, and answer texts using DistilBERT's tokenizer.
+- Tokenized the context, question, and answer texts using DistilBERT's tokenizer.

-Applied padding and truncation to ensure uniform sequence lengths.
+- Applied padding and truncation to ensure uniform sequence lengths.

+#### Model Definition:

+- Used the pre-trained DistilBERT model.

+- Adapted the model for Question Answering by adding a QA head.

+#### Fine-Tuning:

+- Fine-tuned the model using the following hyperparameters:

+  - Optimizer: AdamW with a learning rate of 2e-5.

+  - Batch size: 16.

+  - Epochs: 3.

+  - Weight Decay: 0.01.

+- Used cross-entropy loss for optimization.

+- Evaluated performance on a held-out validation set.

+#### Evaluation:

+- Assessed model performance using:

+  - Exact Match Score (EM)

+  - F1 Score

+- Compared results with other QA models to determine the effectiveness of the custom dataset.